Home > core > fillGaps.m

 SOURCE CODE ^

-0001 function [newConnected, cannotConnect, addedRxns, newModel, exitFlag]=fillGaps(model,models,allowNetProduction,useModelConstraints,supressWarnings,rxnScores,params)
+0001 function [newConnected, cannotConnect, addedRxns, newModel, exitFlag]=fillGaps(model,models,allowNetProduction,useModelConstraints,supressWarnings,rxnScores)

 0002 % fillGaps